thomassrour/katacoda-scenarios/optimzing-docker-images/step2.md

 Now we are ready to try and build a Docker image to deploy this application.

-Let us first try to do this the way we would normally, by pasting the following in the Dockerfile :
+Let us first try to do this the way we would normally, by pasting (replacing the previous code) the following in the Dockerfile :

 ```
 FROM golang:1.12.0